 Supplementary range: 3-5mcg

 Toxicity: 1,250 mcg is potentially toxic.

 Best food sources: Herrings (22.5 mcg), mackeral (17.5 mcg), salmon (12.5 mcg), oysters (3 mcg), cottage cheese (2mcg), eggs (1.75 mcg).

 Helpers: Sufficient exposure to sunlight, as Vitamin D is made in the skin.
 Under these conditions dietary vitamin D may not be necessary.
 Vitamins A,C and E protect D.

 Source: Patrick Holford, The Optimum Nutrition Bible.

-You can purchase Vitamin D supplements from the Body and Mind Studio online Optimum Nutrition Store by clicking on the picture below:-
+You can purchase Vitamin D supplements in store at Body and Mind Studio.

-Paul Hopfensperger of Body and Mind Studio holds a CIBTAC Diploma in Diet & Nutrition and has been involved in the health and nutrition industry since 1987.
+Paul Hopfensperger of Body and Mind Studio holds a Diploma in Diet & Nutrition and a Post Graduate Diploma in Chinese Nutritional Therapy from the College of Naturopathic Medicine, London, UK.
+He has been involved in the health and nutrition industry since 1987.